dpwl/Coursera_Capstone/README.md

 ## 2. Contents
 - 'Segmenting and Clustering Neighborhoods in Toronto' was completed to figure out good neighborhoods to live in Toronto with using Clustering technique of Machine Learning.
-- 'The Battle of Neighborhood' project is ongoing to suggest urban planning strategies for the orderly development of Calgary, with census and amenities data obtained from API calls (city of Calgary, FourSquare).
-The project name will be later changed to 'Sophisticated Urban Planning with Machine Learning'.
+- 'Sophisticated Urban Planning with Machine Learning' project is carried out to suggest urban planning strategies for the orderly development of Calgary, with census and amenities data obtained from API calls (city of Calgary, FourSquare), as a final capstone project of this certificate program.